mobilitymaintenancepeterborough/mobilitymaintenancepeterborough.github.io/README.md

 We have many happy customers, many who use us on a regular basis to either service or repair thier mobility scooters.
 We have grown our business from recomendations from existing customers.
 Some customer comments and testimonials are below;
 </p>
 <p>
+ Gerald R "Excellent service given I have experienced it very reliable and nice man if he can help you he will" Annie W "Cannot recommend the lovely man enough.
+Top service.
+Honest.
+Reliable and so lovely.
+ Lyn P B "David came to my house and sorted out my mobility scooter quickly and efficiently and the price was great !
+The scooter is working like new"
+ Dai RO "First class service and prompt.
+Will definitely use again if needed" Shiela A S "Previous feedback very true, quick efficient and reasonable prices"

  <p>
   <p>
    <p>